zimotti/Study1B/README.md

 # A Framework for Verb Annotation of Spanish L2 Written Corpora Using Local LLMs (Study0B)

-A specialized research tool for Applied Linguists to analyze Spanish Second Language Acquisition (SLA) data.
+A framework for Applied Linguists to analyze Spanish Second Language Acquisition (SLA) data.

 This pipeline connects local Large Language Models (via Ollama) to your participants data to automate the extraction of **Suppliance in Obligatory Contexts (SOC)**.
 It uses a sliding-window approach to correctly identify tense (Preterite vs. Imperfect) based on narrative context.